gene-to-phenotype-predictions/bert_dna_weight/README.md

 ```

-Then Open up the [FILE NAME] file, make sure your using the same venv you ran the requirements.txt file in.
+Then Open up the DNASeq2Weight.ipynb notebook, make sure your using the same venv you ran the requirements.txt file in.

 Replace the "entity" value in the file with your account name that you setup for wandb.
 For instance if account was "test-user" then it should look like: